-The prerequisite for taking the course is the successful completion of the course Market Research [2571150].
+The prerequisite for taking the course is the successful completion of the course "Market Research".

-It is strongly recommended to complete the course Market Research prior to taking the Marketing Analytics course.
+It is strongly recommended to complete the course "Market Research" prior to taking the "Marketing Analytics" course.

+"Marketing Analytics" will be offered as a block course in the winter term 20/21 with an alternative exam assessment.
 For further information please contact the Marketing and Sales Research Group (marketing.iism.kit.edu).
 Exchange students can bypass the requirement of passing Market Research if they can prove that they possess sufficient statistical knowledge based on courses attended at their home institution.
-This will be examined individually by the Marketing & Sales Research Group.
+This will be examined individually by the Marketing & Research Group.